zeromq/pyzmq/README.rst

   * Python 2.6, 2.7, 3.2 (32b and 64b intel)

-and win32:
+and Windows (x86 and x64):

   * Python 2.7, 3.2

 We also have MSI installer packages in our `downloads
 <http://github.com/zeromq/pyzmq/downloads>`_ section on GitHub.

-Our build scripts are much improved as of 2.1.4, so if you would like to contribute 64b Windows installers, or have any improvements on existing releases, they would be much appreciated.
-Simply ``python setup.py bdist_msi`` or ``python setupegg.py bdist_egg`` *should* work, once you
-have a 64b libzmq and Python.
-We simply don't have the VMs or time in which to do this ourselves.
+Our build scripts are much improved as of 2.1.4, so if you would like to contribute better Windows installers, or have any improvements on existing releases, they would be much appreciated.
+Simply ``python setup.py bdist_msi`` or ``python setupegg.py bdist_egg`` *should* work, once you have a libzmq and Python.
+We simply don't have the VMs or time in which to cover all the bases ourselves.

 General
 -------